Redback-Operations/redback-documentation/docs/cybersecurity/Blue Team/Onboarding/Docker Containers.md

 The second approach involves creating a file to specify all these parameters in.
 This file is called **docker-compose.yml**.
 On the VM, we use this file to manage any changes to the containers.

 The file is currently available at **/root/wazuh-docker/single-node** on the VM.
+Note that other containers will have their own compose files.
+This example is just for the Wazuh deployment.

 ![Compose location](img-docker/docker_compose.png)